levoai/demo-apps/crAPI/docs/quick-start.md

 4. Visit `http://localhost:8888`

 **Note**: All emails are sent to mailhog service by default and can be checked on`http://localhost:8025`.
-You can change the smtp configuration if required however all emails with domain **example.com** will still go to mailhog.
+You can change the smtp configuration if required.
+However all emails with domain **example.com** will still go to mailhog.